8 Steps When Starting Work With a New VA

 Finding and recruiting the best online Filipino specialist can be a challenging process.
 Once you find the right candidate, you’re pretty much on your way to success.

 BUT, you have to make sure that you and your OFS are primed for success.
-Getting the first day right can influence how well your working relationship is going to be in the future.
+Getting the first day right can influence how well your working relationship goes in the future.

 How do you ensure this?
 Let me share what I do whenever I hire a new virtual assistant from the Philippines.